A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: LOD discretization and main results

 \section{LOD discretization and main results}

-In this section we introduce the LOD discretization for the GLE by adapting the constructions proposed in \cite{BDH24} and \cite{DoeH24}.
+In this section we introduce the LOD discretization for minimizers of the GL free energy by adapting the constructions proposed in \cite{BDH24} and \cite{DoeH24}.
 For that, let $\mathcal{T}_H$ and $\mathcal{T}_h$ be two shape-regular and quasi-uniform triangulations of $\Omega$ with mesh sizes $H$ and $h$ respectively.
 The mesh $\mathcal{T}_H$ will be used to approximate the order parameter $\sol$ and $\mathcal{T}_h$ to approximate the vector potential $\MagPot$.
 In the first step, let us define the $\mathcal{P}_1$-Lagrange finite element space on $\mathcal{T}_H$ by

 and the $\mathcal{P}_k$-Lagrange finite element space of degree $k=1,2$ on $\mathcal{T}_h$ by